buttfa/drlog/README.md

 Result:
 ![alt text](image/output_of_tutorial_3.png)

-4. Enable DEBUG mode
+4. Enable DEBUG mode<br>
-The following is a tutorial of using drlog with DEBUG mode enabled.
+The following is a tutorial of using drlog with DEBUG mode enabled.<br>
 When the target information needs to be printed during the development phase but not during the release phase, simply wrap the target with the DR_DEBUG macro.
 ```cpp
 #include "drlog.h"